Monday, June 30, 2014

 Reference:

 [1] John E. Duty (JED), “The Gospel Message”.
 Excerpted from the Fundamental Evangelistic Association’s FEATURE Bible Study Guide (April - June 2014), page 15, ellipsis his.
 Used by permission.
-Note: John E. Duty is the pastor of Community Bible Church in Leola, Pennsylvania.
+John E. Duty is the pastor of Community Bible Church in Leola, Pennsylvania.